System Design Space

 Read and write paths through components

-This unified diagram combines write and read paths and shows how requests move through discovery, transaction coordinator, shards, and replicated storage.
+A single diagram brings together the write and read paths and shows how requests move through discovery, the transaction coordinator, shards, and replicated storage.
+This is exactly where you can see cross-shard coordination add an extra step.

 Read/Write Path Explorer